 With the end of the financial year looming, it’s not too late for SME business owners to do some planning to ensure you minimise your tax bill and put yourself in the best position to start the new tax year.
-I’ve identified a few ideas to get you started:
+I’ve identified a few end of year tax tips for business owners to get you started.

 1. Minimise Capital Gains Tax